MadeInPierre/finalynx/README.md

 **Pro Tip 💡:** _Why not setup a script to autorun your config in a new terminal at startup?
 Could be a nice view_ 🤭

 ## ⚙️ Usage
 The goal is to declare a tree structure of your entire portfolio independently from their host envelopes (e.g. PEA, AV, CTO, etc).
 Once your entire portfolio strategy is defined here, find the best envelope for each line and add them to your Finary account (manual or automatic sync).
-Assistant will fetch each line and display your full portfolio with real-time amounts.
+Finalynx will fetch each line and display your full portfolio with real-time amounts.

 #### Step 1: Portfolio

 To create your portfolio, start with a `Portfolio` object which holds a nested list of `Line`, `Folder`, and `SharedFolder` objects:
 - `Line` represents each individual investment.
 Set the `key` parameter as the name shown in your Finary account if different from the display name.
 - `Folder` holds a group of lines or subfolders to create a structure.
 - `SharedFolder` accepts a `Bucket` object which groups multiple lines as a single object.
 You can reference the same bucket multiple times in the tree and set different `bucket_amount` for each shared folder.
-Each folder will only take the provided amount and let the others below use the rest.
+Each folder will only take the specified amount and let the others below use the rest.

 Here is an example of a portfolio structure:
 ```python